corefan/xenko-docs/en/manual/get-started/install-xenko.md

     Click **Yes**.

+12. The Xenko Launcher checks if the prerequisite **Visual C++ Redistributable** is installed.
+If it's not installed, follow the prompts to install it.

-12. Xenko checks if the prerequisites **Visual C++ Redistributable** and **Build Tools for Visual Studio** are installed.
-If they're not installed, follow the prompts to install them.
+13. The Xenko Launcher checks if the prerequisite **Build Tools for Visual Studio** is installed.
+If you have Visual Studio, then this is already installed.
+If it's not installed, follow the prompts to install it.

     ![Installing VS build tools](media/installing-vs-build-tools.png)

     >[!Note]
-    > Windows uses the Visual Studio installer to install the prerequisites, but it doesn't install Visual Studio.
+    > Windows uses the Visual Studio installer to install **Build Tools for Visual Studio**, but it doesn't install Visual Studio.

+Xenko is now installed and ready to use.

 >[!Note]

 > If you don't install the prerequisites, Xenko won't run.
 In this case, you can download and install the prerequisites (**Visual C++ Redistributable** and **Build Tools for Visual Studio**) separately from [Visual Studio Downloads](https://www.visualstudio.com/downloads/) under **Other Tools and Frameworks**.

 > Alternatively, uninstall Xenko, restart the Xenko installer, and install the prerequisites when prompted.

-    Xenko is now installed and ready to use.

 ## What's next?